Pakistan: Government and politics

 Pakistan operates as a democratic parliamentary federal republic, with Islam designated as the state religion.
+The military's influence in mainstream politics has been significant throughout Pakistan's history.
 Initially adopting a constitution in 1956, Pakistan saw it suspended by Ayub Khan in 1958, replaced by a second constitution in 1962.
-A comprehensive constitution emerged in 1973, suspended by Zia-ul-Haq in 1977 but reinstated in 1985, shaping the country's governance.
-The military's influence in mainstream politics has been significant throughout Pakistan's history.
+Under the leadership of Zulfikar Ali Bhutto, the 1973 constitution established a parliamentary system, but it was suspended under Zia-ul-Haq's martial law in 1977 and restored, with amendments, in 1985.
 The eras of 1958–1971, 1977–1988, and 1999–2008 witnessed military coups, leading to martial law and military leaders governing de facto as presidents.
 Presently, Pakistan operates a multi-party parliamentary system, with distinct checks and balances among government branches.
 The first successful democratic transition occurred in May 2013.
-Pakistani politics revolves around a blend of socialism, conservatism, and the third way, with the three main political parties being the conservative PML (N), socialist PPP, and centrist PTI.
+Pakistani politics revolves around a blend of socialism, conservatism, and the third way, with the three main political parties being the conservative Pakistan Muslim League (N), socialist Pakistani People's Party, and centrist Pakistan Tehreek-e-Insaf.
 Constitutional amendments in 2010 curtailed presidential powers, enhancing the role of the prime minister.